 As I already wrote above, we will not consider stuff which is related to debugging of synchronization primitives.
-In this case we will not consider the SPIN\DEBUG\INIT and the SPIN\DEP\MAP\INIT macros.
-So the \\RAW\SPINLOCK\UNLOCKED macro will be expanded to the:
+In this case we will not confor the x86_64 architecture. if the CONFIG_QUEUED_SPINLOCKS kernel configuration option is enabled.
+So, after the expansion of the spin_lock_init macro, a given spinlock will be initialized and its state will be - unlocked.